SyncfusionExamples/ej2-angular-7-slider/README.md

 # SliderAngular7

-The [Angular Slider](https://www.syncfusion.com/angular-ui-components/angular-slider?utm_source=github&utm_medium=listing&utm_campaign=angular-slider-github-samples).
-The Angular Slider is a custom range-type HTML5 input component that allows you to select a value or range of values between a specified minimum and maximum.
+The [Angular Slider](https://www.syncfusion.com/angular-ui-components/angular-slider?utm_source=github&utm_medium=listing&utm_campaign=angular-slider-github-samples) is a custom range-type HTML5 input component that allows you to select a value or range of values between a specified minimum and maximum.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Development server